Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery

-\paragraph*{Perception} The visual perception is processed by a virtual camera with a resolution of 1280$\times$720.
-This camera is calibrated to the robot work space in order to transform the position of an object from the camera point of view to the robot base.
-A tracker identifies the object by color and returns its position to the position object NF in the action module.
+\paragraph*{Perception} Visual perception is processed by a virtual camera with a resolution of 1280$\times$720.
+This camera is calibrated to the robot space coordinates to transform the image of an object from the camera point of view to the robot frame.
+A tracker identifies and filters the objects by color and returns the filtered image to the position object NF in the action module.
+The result is a neural activation that represents the object within the robot's space coordinate system.
 At the same time, the color tracker returns a continuous input to several neural fields (perception and habituation modules).
-As mentioned earlier, a goal is formalized within a neural field by collecting the motion direction and color of the object along the horizontal and vertical dimensions respectively.
+As mentioned earlier, a two-dimensional goal is formalized within a neural field by collecting the motion direction and color of the object along the horizontal and vertical dimensions, respectively.

-\paragraph*{Learning} The learning of a skill is formalized by a forward and inverse model through multi-layer perceptrons.
+\paragraph*{Learning} The learning of a goal is formalized by a forward and inverse model through multilayer perceptrons.
 The forward model has one input layer (4D), one hidden layer (6D) and one output layer (1D).
-The inputs are the current position of the object (x,y) and the motor command (final pose of the end-effector $x,y$).
-Then, the output of this neural network is the motion (goal angle) of the object.
+The inputs are the current position of the object (x,y) and the motor command (final pose of the end effector $x,y$).
+Then, the output of this neural network is the motion direction (goal angle) of the object.
 The inverse model has one layer input (3D) composed of the current object position (x,y) and the goal angle of the object.
-After the hidden layer (4D), the output (2D) is the motor command (end-effector position on x and y).
+After the hidden layer (4D), the output (2D) is the motor command (end effector position on x and y).
 Each DMP is associated with its own forward and inverse model.
 The purpose of the inverse model associated with a DMP is to learn to generate the correct end-effector final pose for a given goal and object position.
 More details of the learning parameters can be found in Appendix \ref{app:training}.